 Beach Bully BBQ Restaurant is another fan favorite in our house.
 In fact, when our first son celebrated his first birthday, we ordered a bunch of Beach Bully’s famous BBQ and served it in large Crock Pots at our Tacky Tourist birthday party on the beach up in the North End.
 It doesn’t get much more local than that!

-As a great family-friendly restaurant, definitely check out Monday night's "Kids Eat Free".
+As a great family-friendly restaurant every night of the week.
 Chef Wykle will be ready with crayons and a happy pineapple dude for the little ones to color while they wait.
-Turn the page over to play tic-tac-toe or Hangman- two great games to play when you're bored.
-You'll see many happy babies and toddlers in a high chairwith the rest of their family.
+Then, turn the page over to play tic-tac-toe or Hangman- two great games to play when you're bored.
+You'll see many happy babies and toddlers in a high chair with the rest of their family.
 As well as very happy parents eating their poke bowls in peace and quiet!
-My boys will crush burgers and fries, and the delicious cake pops.
+My boys will crush burgers and fries and the delicious cake pops.
 My middle son usually orders some sort of raw tuna dish (how’s that for a 6-year-old palate?).
-If your kids are hesitant on trying something new, just tell them that Moana has been known to eat here for dinner.
-And yes she is a member of the "clean plate club".
+If your kids are hesitant about trying something new, just tell them that Moana has been known to eat here for dinner.
+And yes, she is a member of the "clean plate club."

 In the quaint Shadowlawn neighborhood of Virginia Beach, you'll find the Pizza Chapel.
 It's nestled in a bright blue building along with a coffee shop, brewery, Mexican restaurant, and an art gallery!